-transition to minimalist running shoes.
+It takes time to transition to minimalist running shoes.
 After years of running in toe-binding PECH (pronation control elevated cushioned heel) shoes, your feet muscles can become very weak.

-right into minimalist or barefoot shoes here are your goals to work towards as you begin to transition to minimalist shoes.
+Here are your goals to work towards as you begin this transition to minimalist shoes.
 We will discuss each one in depth on this page:

 Following this will be a transition program to guide you.
-You need to start

-working on these goals though before you
+You need to start working on these goals though before you start actually transitioning.

 Start today!
 Then start looking for your minimalist running shoes so that you are prepared to start running minimally when they arrive!

 1. Strengthen your feet muscles.